putonti/PhageRage-docker/README.md

 sudo docker run -v /pathToLocalFolder/runName:/phageRageDockerOutputFolder -i -t phage_rage
 ```

-To pull up phageRage help for parameters while in the docker container:
+To pull up PhageRage help for parameters while in the docker container:
 ```python
 python3 phage-rage.py -h
 ```
+Further details on how to execute PhageRage can be found at the source code repository [here](https://github.com/jlbren/phage-rage).

 ### Prerequisites